top of page

 Gomoa Akroful has shown a strong commitment to the education of its children going back over 70 years.
 The people there have managed to continuously maintain and operate a primary school which was built for them in 1947 by the British government.
 However, when we received our project proposal, this primary school was at full capacity with no space for kindergarten classrooms and insufficient resources to construct them.

-Because they are able to grow food and are also located near the ocean making fresh seafood available, the children eat a freshly cooked meal using local ingredients everyday at lunch.
+Because this community is able to grow food and is also located near the ocean making fresh seafood available, the children eat a freshly cooked meal using local ingredients everyday fr their school lunch.
 Some menu examples are:

 • Waakye and pepper with egg-vegetable salad